ansible/awx/CONTRIBUTING.md

 ## What should I work on?

-For feature work, take a look at the following:
+For feature work, take a look at the current [https://github.com/ansible/awx/issues?q=is%3Aissue+is%3Aopen+label%3Atype%3Aenhancement](Enhancements)

-- View active development in [/docs/current](./docs/current)
-- Under [/docs/future](./docs/future), you'll find ideas for future work, and potential roadmap items.
+If it has someone assigned to it then that person is the person responsible for working the enhancement.
+If you feel like you could contribute then reach out to that person.

 Fixing bugs, adding translations, and updating the documentation are always appreciated, so reviewing the backlog of issues is always a good place to start.